-Cherry Street Methodist Burial Ground
+Cherry Street’s 1840 Methodist Burial Ground

-This map was measured and recorded in 2019 by Sarah K Hermans referencing the work of Clara Losee and a “map” of the plots from the 19th century.
-The numbering scheme and names associated with them are based on those original plots, though the “map” was not to scale and the dimensions of most plots do not exactly match reality.
+This cemetery map was measured and recorded in 2019 by Sarah K Hermans referencing the work of Clara Losee and a “map” of the plots from the 19th century.
+The numbering scheme and names associated with them are based on those original plots, though the “map” is not to scale and the dimensions of most plots do not exactly match reality.
 Some adjustments have been made for design purposes and measurements here are not precise, but close to reality.
 A cross-referenced index of the names can be found here.